South Island surface volcanism: Geology

-The South Island portion of Zealandia is divided from the point of view of basement rocks into an older "Western Province", consisting mainly of greywacke, granite and gneiss, down the West Coast and in a swing to Steward Island and an "Eastern Province", consisting mainly of younger greywacke and schist.
+The South Island portion of Zealandia is divided from the point of view of basement rocks into an older "Western Province", consisting mainly of greywacke, granite and gneiss, down the West Coast and in a swing to Stewart Island and an "Eastern Province", consisting mainly of younger greywacke and schist.
 These basements can be exposed but will not be considered further in this article and the sediments that overlay them and were often uplifted and tilted with the volcanics and penetrated, covered or interleaved by them up to 5 million years ago will only be considered in passing.
 For more detail see the Geology of New Zealand.

 On a tributary of the East Eweburn near Naseby the stream cuts through formations that include a greater than 8 m thick layer of rhyolitic pumice tuff.
 An ignimbrite layer at least 20 m thick was recognised in road cuttings near Shag Point, also in Otago.
-Both deposits 50 km apart are now dated to 112 ± 0.2 million years ago and so likely come from a large singe event.
+Both deposits 50 km apart are now dated to 112 ± 0.2 million years ago and so likely come from a large single event.

 The Mount Somers Volcanic Group (Mount Somers Volcanics) which are predominately andesitic and rhyolitic with ignimbrite, overlay the Rakaia terrane of the Torlesse Composite Terrane and extend from the Mount Somers region to the Banks Peninsula and are in the formation age range 100 to 80 million years ago.
 Accordingly later sedimentary and volcanic deposits overlay them in many areas not related to the rifting events that formed these volcanics rather like happened in the North Island Coromandel Volcanic Zone 20 to 5 million years ago and is now happening with the Taupō Rift and its associated very active Taupō Volcanic Zone.